Practical Business Applications of Relational Analytics

-- Collaboration – Relational Analytics empowers you to immediately identify organizational silos, along with which individuals you should be leveraging in your change plans to bridge the gap between different teams and units.
+- Organizational Agility & Collaboration – Relational Analytics empowers you to immediately identify organizational silos, along with which individuals you should be leveraging in your change plans to bridge the gap between different teams and units.

 - Sales Effectiveness – Relational Analytics provides a highly effective means of understanding how your sales teams are building and maintaining relationships with key stakeholders and decision makers at prospect / client organizations.

 We’ll soon cover these use cases in-depth, but first a quick primer on Relational Analytics.